 The Table of Contents should contain, at a minimum, the name of each section presented in the package, as well as the page number the content begins on.
-(For an example, feel free to see the Table of Contents provided in this guidance package.)
+(For an example, see the Table of Contents provided in this guidance package.)